Much like their namesake color, Powder Blue Isopods are a classic choice for all homes and projects.

 - Adaptable – Powder Blue Isopods can easily handle most terrarium/vivarium conditions with no issues at all.
 So you can confidently choose this species for your next project.

-- Prolific – Let’s just say these little critters put their energy to good use… They are rapid breeders, and they tend to have large broods, so you’ll have a thriving population in record time.
+- Prolific – Let’s just say these little critters put their energy to good use… They are rapid breeders and they tend to have large broods, so you’ll have a thriving population in record time.

 - Bioactive – These isopods have a voracious appetite, so they make excellent tank custodians.
 Munching on any decomposing organic material and keeping your enclosure clean and healthy.